First measurements of the branching fractions for the decay modes $\Xi_c^{0} \to \Lambda \eta$ and $\Xi_c^0 \to \Lambda \eta'$ and search for the decay $\Xi_c^{0} \to \Lambda \pi^0$ using Belle and Belle II data: Systematic uncertainties

 The 18.89\% uncertainty on $\mathcal{B}(\Xi_c^0 \to \Xi^- \pi^+)$~\cite{ParticleDataGroup:2024cfk} is treated as an independent systematic uncertainty in the {measurements} of the absolute branching fractions.

-The systematic uncertainty associated with the fit procedure is estimated by comparing the $\Xi_c^0$ signal yield in the nominal fit and in modified fits which {include} (i) changing the fit range by $\pm10\%$, (ii) changing to {the third-order} Chebyshev function for background fit, {(iii) changing the expected ratio of the signal yields for each $\Lambda h^0$ mode in the simultaneous fits by considering the luminosity uncertainties of Belle and Belle~II data}, {and (iv) allowing the signal width to be free in the fit for the $\Lambda \eta$ and $\Lambda \eta'$ modes}.
-The uncertainties for $\Xi_c^0 \to \Lambda \eta/\Lambda \eta'$ are calculated by adding the uncertainties from {four} modifications in quadrature.
+The systematic uncertainty associated with the fit procedure is estimated by comparing the $\Xi_c^0$ signal yield in the nominal fit and in modified fits which {include} (i) changing the fit range by $\pm10\%$, (ii) changing to {the third-order} Chebyshev function for background fit, {(iii) changing the expected ratio of the signal yields for each $\Lambda h^0$ mode in the simultaneous fits by considering the luminosity uncertainties of Belle and Belle~II data}, {and (iv) allowing the signal width to be free in the fit for the $\Lambda \eta$ and $\Lambda \eta'$ modes}. {For each of the four fit modifications, an ensemble of pseudo-experiments is generated and fitted.
+The resulting signal yields of each ensemble are Gaussian-distributed; the offset of each Gaussian mean from the nominal-fit yield is taken as the systematic uncertainty associated with that modification.} The fit uncertainties for $\Xi_c^0 \to \Lambda \eta/\Lambda \eta'$ are calculated by adding the uncertainties from {four} modifications in quadrature.
 For the unobserved decay $\Xi_c^0 \to \Lambda \pi^0$, we calculate the upper limit for {all the possible combinations and} take the highest value as the 90\% C.L.\ upper limit.
 Then, the likelihood with that most conservative upper limit is convolved with a Gaussian function whose width is equal to the corresponding total multiplicative uncertainty summarized in Table~\ref{tab:uncer}.
 We estimate the fit uncertainties for the signal and normalization modes separately, and the uncertainties for the normalization mode are determined to be 0.17\% and {0.33\%} for Belle and Belle~II samples, respectively.
 Finally, the fit uncertainties of the signal and normalization modes are added in quadrature to obtain the total fit uncertainty.